udit-001/pizzashop/README.md

 - `ALLOWED_HOSTS` : Specify the domain of the server to make the app accessible.
 Refer to [this section](https://docs.djangoproject.com/en/dev/ref/settings/#allowed-hosts) in the Django documentation for further details.
 - `SECRET_KEY` : Assign a unique and unpredictable value.
 Utilize a [Django secret key generator](https://djecrety.ir/) for assistance.
 The `SECRET_KEY` is crucial for various security purposes in Django, as explained in the [documentation](https://docs.djangoproject.com/en/dev/ref/settings/#secret-key).
+- `DEBUG` : Ensure this variable is set to False.
+Debug mode should never be enabled in a production environment.
+For further details, refer to [this section](https://docs.djangoproject.com/en/dev/ref/settings/#std-setting-DEBUG) of the Django docs.

 ### Step 4: Setup a reCAPTCHA Site